bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/naming-your-theme.md

 ## Naming your theme

 The basic details of the Cornerstone theme are outlined in the theme's configuration file, [`config.json`](https://github.com/bigcommerce/cornerstone/blob/master/config.json).
-You can update the Cornerstone's `config.json` file to reflect your theme's values such as name, version number, and documentation URL.
+You can update the Cornerstone's `config.json` file to reflect your theme's values, such as name, version number, and documentation URL.

 Here are the first key-value sets in Cornerstone's `config.json`: